These gluten-free crackers are crunchy and much more flavorful that commercial gluten-free crackers which sometimes taste like farm animal food.

 - Additional sea salt for sprinkling

-- Mix the dry ingredients in a boil, add 1 tablespoon of the coconut oil and crumble with fingers or a whisk.
+- Place dry ingredients in a large bowl and whisk together, add 1 tablespoon of Extra Virgin Olive Oil and crumble with fingers or a whisk.
 Slowly add water until the mix becomes a dough.
 Knead for a few minutes until its smooth.

-- Place the dough ball between two sheets of parchment paper and roll out until it’s about 1/8″ thick.
+- Place the dough ball between two sheets of parchment paper and roll out, turning a quarter turn each time you roll to form a circle that is about 1/8-inch thick.

 - Remove the top piece of parchment and cut the crackers into desired shape with cookie cutters or a pastry wheel.

-- Carefully transfer crackers to a baking sheet, brush them with melted coconut oil and sprinkle with a little sea salt (other flavored salts are good for this too) and bake them for about 10-15 minutes, until they are slightly golden.
+- Carefully transfer crackers to the prepared baking sheet, brush them with Extra Virgin Olive Oil and sprinkle with a little sea salt (other flavored salts are good for this too) and bake them for about 10-15 minutes, until they are slightly golden.

 *You can find chickpea flour at specialty grocery stores.
 In the Seattle area you can find it at Big John’s PFI.
 Bob’s Red Mill also makes a one available in better grocery stores.